AI Decision Making For Your Enterprise

 We’ll unpack all things AI in this post.
 First, we’ll define what the term really means from a digital perspective, and then we’ll explore the history of software-based AI.
 Finally, we’ll look at ways you can use AI systems to drive change in your organization.

 Forget humanoid robots for a moment: Software-based AI doesn’t emulate Hollywood.
 In practical terms, AI is code you have learned from your computer science subject.
 Popular and familiar coding languages for AI include Python, Java and C++.
 Some developers use specialized AI coding languages like Artificial Intelligence Markup Language (AIML), Lisp, Prolog and R instead.

 Most contemporary AI-powered systems — investing tools, virtual assistants, monitoring algorithms and chatbots, for instance — demonstrate “narrow AI.”
 In other words, they’re programmed to mimic at least one specific behavior typically associated with human intelligence.
 AI “skills” include learning, planning, solving problems, reasoning, gauging motion and creating.

 Most businesses use AI in one of two ways to improve their business processes:

 - AI-powered business software: Smart email categorization, process automation, voice-to-text and dynamic price optimization

 - AI-powered robotics systems: Autonomous cars, manufacturing robots, AI-equipped drones and cleaning devices

 In this post, we’ll concentrate on software rather than robotics.
-Later, we’ll show you how AI-driven software can help guide your business forward.
+Later, we’ll show you how AI-driven software can help guide your business intelligence forward.

-AI Development in Brief
+Artificial Intelligence in Brief